top of page

 • Have team-centric and company wide meetings where objectives and results are shared widely with everyone so employees can keep track and have their eyes on the prize.
 Incentivize and recognize team achievements that contribute to organization wide success.

 • Praise the specific effort and not the individual behind the effort.
 Understanding how to get to the "North Star" is important and to be able to do that, praise the behaviors and effort (how individuals got there) as opposed to the individual.
 Saying things like "Julia is a rock star" isn't helpful to help others understand how they too can be rockstars.
-Sharing promotion rationales, success stories with employees will not only instil a culture of transparency and celebrating each other but it will also draw the attention to and focus on results.
+Sharing promotion rationales, success stories with employees will not only instill a culture of transparency and celebrating each other but it will also draw the attention to and focus on results.

 bottom of page